krzysztof-gzocha/searcher/README.md

 Imagine that you have a form with 20 fields and all of them have their impact on searching conditions.
 It's maybe not a great idea to pass whole form to some service at let it parse everything in one place.
 Thanks to this library you can split the responsibility of imposing conditions to several smaller classes.
 One class per model (field).
 In this way in one `FilterImposer` you only care for one `FilterModel`, which makes it a lot more readable.
-You can later use exactly the same `FilterModel` for different search, with different `FilterImposer` and different `SearchingContext` which will use different database.
+You can later use exactly the same `FilterModel` for different search, with different `FilterImposer` and different `SearchingContext` which can use different database.

 ### Installation
 You can install the library via composer by typing: